Darkest Miriam Review: Abstract, Moving Film

 Darkest Miriam is a story of fatherly love, all-consuming grief and finding the courage to put yourself out there in the face of fear.
 Layered with fantastical performances by Britt Lower and Tom Mercier as the film’s central couple as well as an eccentric editing style, Naomi Jaye’s film is unlike anything you have ever seen before.
 While by no means a conventional way of telling a story, the approach of the film is definitely an impactful one.
 It’s the story about coming out of whatever fog life has cast on you, and walking out of the film you are sure to feel a little more emboldened to do so.

-Darkest Miriam premiered at the Tribeca Film Festival on June 9-14, 2024.
-Read our list of 15 films to watch at the 2024 Tribeca Film Festival!
+Darkest Miriam premiered at the Tribeca Film Festival on June 9-14, 2024 and will be screened at the 2024 Fantasia Film Festival.

 Restless Film Review: Alone Once Again – Loud And Clear Reviews